praharsh05/QuantumBotCore/README.md

 3. Log in into Firebase by executing the command `firebase login`.
 4. Initialize a Firebase project on the Firebase console and get the project ID.
 5. Initialize a Firebase project in the directory by using the command `firebase init` providing the project ID when asked.
+6. Install Firebase admin by running the command `npm install firebase-admin`.

+## Code Structure and Organisation
+There are two main files which are needed to build the functionality of QuantumBot chat application.

+1. `addMessage.js`
+2. `index.js`

+The cloud function is coded in the file `addMessage.js` which is present in the `api` folder.
+This file defines how the server should respond to requests sent to it using the API.
+It starts with validating the required fields that should be present in the body of the API, which are `text` and `userId`.
+If these two fields are not present then the API will return a bad request error and log that required fields and missing. if the fields are present, the message data is constructed with the `text`, `userId`, and `timestamp` of the message.
+Once the message data is contructed the message is added to the Firestore database under the user's message collection.
+When the function is successfully able to add the message under the registered user's message collection a success message returned with the new `messageId`.
+If an error occurs while adding the message, an error message is returned.

+`index.js` is the entry point which specifies what modules are to be used.
+This file first intialises the `firebase-admin` and then exports the `addMessage.js` to the cloud for deployment.